shift7-ch/katta-docs/docs/architecture/security.md

 The remaining attack surface is key substitution: a malicious server could serve a forged public key for a user.
 Katta mitigates this with the Web of
-Trust inherited from Cryptomator Hub: user key pairs include an ECDSA P-384 signing key, and users can verify each other's keys, building signature chains that are checked before access is granted (managed in the Web Client; see the feature comparison in the [Katta Overview](OVERVIEW.md#comparison-of-katta-web-and-katta-desktop)).
+Trust inherited from Cryptomator Hub: user key pairs include an ECDSA P-384 signing key, and users can verify each other's keys, building signature chains that are checked before access is granted (managed in the Web Client; see the feature comparison in the [Concepts](../concepts.md#what-katta-web-and-katta-desktop-can-do)).
 Automatic Access Grant runs on vault owners' clients: a scheduler periodically checks for members awaiting access and grants it by encrypting the member key to their public key — client-side, like any manual grant.
 When the vault's `maxWotDepth` is configured (`org.cryptomator.automaticAccessGrant` in the vault metadata), a candidate's public key is only accepted if it carries a signature chain that verifies against the granting owner's own signing key and